META-CMP/data/data/study search/database search/raw/Google Scholar search/README.md

 ### Queries:

+The date of the search and the retrieved results are given in paranthesis.

-- `Effect of “monetary policy” on “industrial production”`
+- `Effect of “monetary policy” on “industrial production”` (date of search: 7 February 2023; results: 980)
-- `Effect of “monetary policy” on “economic growth”`
+- `Effect of “monetary policy” on “economic growth”` (date of search: 8 February 2023; results: 980)
-- `Effect of “monetary policy” on the “price level”`
+- `Effect of “monetary policy” on the “price level”` (date of search: 9 February 2023; results: 980)
-- `Effect of “monetary policy” on the CPI`
+- `Effect of “monetary policy” on the CPI` (date of search: 9 February 2023; results: 1000)
-- `Effect of “monetary policy” on output`
+- `Effect of “monetary policy” on output` (date of search: 7 February 2023; results: 980)
-- `Effect of “monetary policy” on inflation`
+- `Effect of “monetary policy” on inflation` (date of search: 9 February 2023; results: 980)
-- `Effect of “monetary policy” on GDP`
+- `Effect of “monetary policy” on GDP` (date of search: 7 February 2023; results: 980)
-- `Effect of “monetary policy” on employment`
+- `Effect of “monetary policy” on employment` (date of search: 8 February 2023; results: 980)
-- `Effect of "monetary policy" on unemployment`
+- `Effect of "monetary policy" on unemployment` (date of search: 9 February 2023; results: 980)
-- `Effect of "monetary policy" on the "GDP deflator"`
+- `Effect of "monetary policy" on the "GDP deflator"` (date of search: 9 February 2023; results: 990)
-- `Effect of "monetary policy" on "economic activity"`
+- `Effect of "monetary policy" on "economic activity"` (date of search: 9 February 2023; results: 980)

+Total number of results from our Google Scholar search: 10810

 ## Files: